bavelsoft/fieldmapper/README.md

 Java object mapping, inspired by Mapstruct, with a [Worse Is Better](https://en.wikipedia.org/wiki/Worse_is_better) approach.

-Typemapper generates implements of interfaces with @TypeMap annotated methods.
+Typemapper generates implementations of @TypeMap annotated methods.

 To get automatically generated code for mapping objects of class Y to objects of class X, annotate an abstract method: